-- The length (or weight) of a path p is the sum of the weights of the edges of p. - A very interesting problem in a directed weighted graph is to find the shortest path from a vertex s to a vertex t. - A shortest path (συντομότερο μονοπάτι) between to vertices s and t in a weighted directed graph is a directed simple path from s to t with the property that no other path has a lower length.
+- The length of a path P is the sum of the weights of the edges of P. - A very interesting problem in a directed weighted graph is to find the shortest path from a vertex A to a vertex B.